Review

 Mistakes To Avoid In Plain English

 Don't upgrade before the teacher says to.
-Year count and age are not the signal: technique development is, and the teacher sees it.
-Don't buy from Bloch direct right now (SSL certificate expired as of May 2026: stick to DancewearCorner).
-Don't size adult shoes on a child who needs size Adult 3 or smaller: these are adult shoes and don't come in child sizes.
+Year count and age are not the signal.
+Technique development is, and the teacher sees it.
+Don't buy from Bloch direct right now (SSL certificate expired as of May 2026; stick to DancewearCorner).
+Don't size adult shoes on a child who needs size Adult 3 or smaller.
+These are adult shoes and don't come in child sizes.
 If your dancer is still in child sizing, ask the teacher for a child-appropriate option.
 Don't skip the exchange policy check on a first-time fit in a new shoe from a different brand.

 Where to start by buyer type